ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 {@snippet features/remove-format}

+## Related features

+There are more CKEditor 5 features that can help you format your content:
+* {@link features/basic-styles Basic font styles} &ndash; The essentials, like **bold**, *italic* and others.
+* {@link features/font Font styles} &ndash; Easily and efficiently control the font {@link features/font#configuring-the-font-family-feature family}, {@link features/font#configuring-the-font-size-feature size}, {@link features/font#configuring-the-font-color-and-font-background-color-features text or background color}.

 ## Configuring the remove format feature

 This feature has no integration–level configuration.
 Once enabled, it works out–of–the–box with all {@link features/index core editor features}.